 Pre-heat oven at 220 deg.
 C.

 Bake in the center rack for about 20 minutes or till done.
 Do not let carrots shrivel or blacken.
 The colour should turn a shade or two brighter.
-Else you might end up with miniature carrots that might feed birds but not enough for human appetites!
+Else you might end up with miniature carrots that might just feed birds.

 Serve with vegan cream cheese if you have the patience or finish it up.